Alex Reid (footballer, born 1995): Stockport County

 In July 2020, he signed a contract with National League side Stockport County.
 He returned to Solihull Moors on loan on 30 June 2022.

 Oldham Athletic

 He was released by Stockport in November 2022, signing for Oldham Athletic.

 In October 2024, he joined fellow National League side Wealdstone on loan until 5 January 2025.
 Having initially returned to Oldham Athletic, featuring in three matches, he returned to Wealdstone on loan for the remainder of the season on 23 January.
 Reid scored a total of 20 goals across both loan spells, helping Wealdstone to stay up on the final day of the season and winning their Player of the Season award.

 Following Oldham Athletic's promotion, Reid was released at the end of the 2024–25 season.

 Hartlepool United

 On 17 July 2025, Reid joined National League side Hartlepool United.
 He scored his first Hartlepool goal in his second appearance, a penalty in a 2–0 home win against Braintree Town.
+He was the club's top goalscorer in the 2025–26 season, scoring 12 times in 40 appearances.
+On 6 May 2026, the club announced he was being released.

+Barrow

+On 1 June 2026, Reid signed for recently relegated National League club Barrow on a two-year deal.